 Costs of repairing or replacing household equipment that fails

 There are several ways you can prevent corrosion from pollutants that cannot be removed at the source.
 First, you can use surface treatments on all metals to protect them from airborne pollutants.
 Second, you can galvanize all metal products, which makes them more resistant to corrosion.
-And third, you can invest in high-efficiency air filters to improve your indoor air quality and eliminate harmful pollutants that contribute to corrosion processes.
+And third, you can invest in high-efficiency air filters (compact filters, scrubbers and media) to improve your indoor air quality and eliminate harmful pollutants that contribute to corrosion processes.